-I have to be totally honest with you, I wasn’t sure if I was going to enjoy these, as I do love traditional hot cross buns and so wasn’t too sure about chocolate being thrown into the mix.
+I have to be totally honest with you, I wasn’t sure if I was going to enjoy these, as I do love traditional hot cross buns and so wasn’t convinced about chocolate being thrown into the mix.
 However, I was pleasantly surprised as these buns really are delicious.
-And I will certainly be picking some more up when I’m next in Sainsburys!

 Coop gluten free hot cross buns